ARUSfs/DRIVERLESS/docs/instalarEntorno.md

 We will only cover how to set up ssh keys for development in `Ubuntu/Debian` distros, though the steps will probably be similar in other environments.
 ```

-1. Run `ssh-keygen`{l=console} in a console.
+1. Run `ssh-keygen` in a console.
 If you aren't sure about the prompts, you can use the default values by pressing `Enter` until the process has finished.
 This will create two files:
     * `~/.ssh/id_rsa`: You should keep this file secret.
 Never give it away.
     * `~/.ssh/id_rsa.pub`: This is the *public* key.
 2. Open your Github `Settings` page